-Our exchange gains (losses) relate to our transactions denominated in foreign currencies, mainly in U.S. dollar and British pounds, which generate exchange gains or losses.
+Our exchange gains (losses) relate to (i) our transactions denominated in foreign currencies, mainly in U.S. dollars and British pounds, which generate exchange gains or losses and (ii) the translation at the reporting date of assets and liabilities denominated in foreign currencies into euros, which is our functional and presentation currency.